 In 2004, under the direction of volunteer and originator Mary McEwen, the Clothesline Resale Shop opened, and would again include and endorse the ecumenical philosophies of FUMC by joining forces with several other churches in Frankenmuth.
 Blessed Trinity Catholic Church, St. Lorenz Lutheran Church, St. John’s Lutheran Church, and the Bible Church.
 Any and all can purchase items from the store, with the profits being annually donated to local charities.

 Another ecumenical step was taken when FUMC joined with other community churches in the CrossRoads Counseling Ministry program.
 This is a Christ-centered ministry which offers professional counseling and educational services for people with those needs.

-Today, dozens of study groups, church programs, music opportunities, outreach endeavors, and mission activities engage the church family.
+Today, discipleship groups, kids and youth programs, music opportunities, outreach endeavors, and mission activities engage our church family.
 Building on a living memory, faith and community is nurtured as we seek to live out our Christian witness.